Simon Pegg: Career

 Pegg played engineer Montgomery "Scotty" Scott in Star Trek, the eleventh film in the Star Trek film series, released 8 May 2009.
 He reprised the role in Star Trek Into Darkness (2013) and Star Trek Beyond (2016), also co-writing the latter.
 In 2010 he appeared as William Burke in Burke & Hare, a film directed by John Landis about two Ulstermen who were notorious murderers and bodysnatchers in early 19th-century Edinburgh.
-His likeness was also used for the character of Wee Hughie in the comic book series The Boys; while this was done without Pegg's permission, he quickly became a fan of the title, and even wrote the introduction to the first bound volume.
+His likeness was also used for the character of Wee Hughie in the comic book series The Boys.
+Though this was done without Pegg's permission, he quickly became a fan of the title, and even wrote the introduction to the first bound volume; he eventually appeared in the series' live-action television adaptation in the recurring role of Hughie's father Hugh Campbell Sr, as well as voicing an alternate, comic-accurate version of Hughie in the spin-off animated series The Boys Presents: Diabolical.
 He voiced Reepicheep, the heroic mouse in Chronicles of Narnia: Voyage of the Dawn Treader.

 Pegg and Wright completed the Three Flavours Cornetto trilogy (the first two films being Shaun of the Dead and Hot Fuzz) with their 2013 film The World's End.
 In July 2014, Pegg appeared on stage with Monty Python during their live show Monty Python Live (Mostly) held at the O_{2} Arena, London.
 He was the special guest in their "Blackmail" sketch.
 In 2015 he appeared in Star Wars: The Force Awakens as Unkar Plutt, the Junkyard dealer on Jakku.

 Pegg voiced Professor Phineas Nigellus Black in the 2023 video game Hogwarts Legacy.